planetfederal/workshops/workshops/geogig/doc/source/gui_workflow/edits.rst

 #.
 Open the **updates** repository in QGIS, notice that another *bikepdx* layer has been added to our project.
 If you hover over the layer you can see that the plugin has exported a new bikepdx.shp into Bob's repo directory.
 Add the style to this layer if you'd like.

 #.
-Remove or uncheck Alice's *bikepdx* layer to ensure we are working on Bob's layer.
+Remove or uncheck Alice's *bikepdx* layer to ensure we are working on Bob's layer (you can hover over the layer to see it's source location).
 Change some planned routes to active and set the current year for the **yearbuilt** attribute.

 #.
 Update the repository with your changes.